 Personal Capital is a Silicon Valley digital wealth management company that launched in September, 2011 by former Intuit and PayPal CEO Bill Harris.
 His team’s goal is to give everyday people more control over their finances by using their technology for free while modernizing personal wealth management advice over the Internet.

 I’m always intrigued by tech companies here in the Valley because I’ve got the entrepreneurial bug as well.
 It’s all about market disruption for the good of the consumer.
-Given a company needs to grow its userbase and its profits in order to survive, I’m curious to know how a company with $27 million in initial venture funding plans to grow if they are giving everything away for free.
+Given a company needs to grow its user base and its profits in order to survive, I’m curious to know how a company with now over $120 million in venture funding, most recently led by USAA, BBVA, and Corsair in October, 2014, plan to continue their growth path.

 TARGET USERS OF PERSONAL CAPITAL WEALTH MANAGEMENT